What should you do when you are in a tornado warning?

-Paul Shipman, of the American Red Cross, says that no matter how you get a severe weather warning -- from television, the radio or your smart phone or tablet -- it’s time to spring into action once you see a tornado warning.
+The American Red Cross said that no matter how you get a severe weather warning -- from television, the radio or your smartphone or tablet -- it’s time to spring into action once you see a tornado warning.

 That means going to the safest spot in your home or office.
 An underground or windowless space is the best possible place to be in a tornado.

 If you don’t have a basement, the safest place to be is in a small, interior room, a closet bathroom or an interior hallway on the lowest floor of your house.

 It’s also important to realize that not all basements are safe, especially walkout basements with sliding glass doors.

 Shipman said the glass could come flying at you.
 He also warned that any lawn furniture will become a projectile.